 A fund at the Foundation can operate like a private foundation, but without the administrative and legal burdens associated with private foundations.

-Community Fund – A Community Fund is the broadest option, helping meet the ever changing needs of northwestern Ohio and southeastern Michigan now and in the future.
+Community Fund (also referred to as an Unrestricted Fund) - A Community Fund is the broadest option, helping meet the ever changing needs of northwest Ohio and southeast Michigan now and in the future.
 Community Fund grants are given to qualified organizations to support the well-being and vitality of our region and its residents.

 You leave the decisions about the use of your gift to the Foundation.
 You trust the Foundation's extensive experience and knowledge of the community to identify the most pressing needs and effective programs.
 A Community Fund provides maximum assurance a fund will remain timely and relevant.